e-permit/e-permit.github.io/DRAFT.md

 ![w:1000](img/e-permit-flow.png)

-Considering the above-mentioned characteristics; the e-permit has an authentic format, it is created by the issuing authority in an electronically portable way and signed electronically to be communicated through a safe channel to the verifier country.
-In this scenario, e-permit - with a portable/mobile signature- fulfills the safety conditions such as identity validation, integrity and undeniability.
+Considering the above-mentioned characteristics; the permit has an authentic format, it is created by the issuing authority and signed for the verifier country in a certian number.
+In this scenario, e-permit solution should provide the safety conditions such as identity validation, integrity and undeniability.
 Besides all these, in the event of a connection problem, it ensures offline verification as well.
 To sum up, the e-permit should have the below features:

 - Decentralized Trust
 - Extensible and easy integrate (HTTP)
 - Secure(Non Repudiation, Authentication, Integrity)
 - Online/Offline Verification
+- Fault Tolerance

 ## Implementation